wing5wong/artisan-whs-static/source/_news/2020-12-10_ive-got-enough-supermarket-raffle-winner-donates-winnings-to-families-in-need.md

 ---
 Two families now have full bellies and bright smiles thanks to the generosity of one lucky Whanganui man.

-Bruce Tonkin last week found out he was the winner of a Whanganui High School rowing team raffle, granting him a $500 four-minute mad dash around Pak'nSave Whanganui to grab anything and everything he wanted.
+Bruce Tonkin last week found out he was the **winner of a Whanganui High School rowing team raffle**, granting him a $500 four-minute mad dash around Pak'nSave Whanganui to grab anything and everything he wanted.

 But instead of filling up his own fridge, he decided he wanted to fill up someone else's.